chuvakpavel/Intercome.Xamarin.Android/README.md

-# Intercom.Xamarin.Android
+# Intercom.Xamarin

 ## Introduction
-Xamarin Binding for Intercome 6.1.0
+Xamarin Binding for Intercom 6.1.0.
-The Intercom SDK for Android enables you to use the Intercom Messenger in your app, have conversations with your customers, send rich outbound messages, show your Help Center, and track events.
+The Intercom SDK enables you to use the Intercom Messenger in your app, have conversations with your customers, send rich outbound messages, show your Help Center, and track events.

 ## Installation

 ### Step 1 - Install Intercom
 If you’re new to Intercom, you’ll need to create an account and start your free trial.

+#### Intercom.Xamarin.Android

-#### Permissions
+##### Permissions
 We include the [INTERNET](https://developer.android.com/reference/android/Manifest.permission.html#INTERNET) permission by default as we need it to make network requests:

 ```